 As legacy media has the American public increasingly at war over the immigration crisis at the U.S. southern border with Mexico, local citizens have become the latest casualties of an unfettered mob of asylum seekers.
 And their stories aren’t making the rounds on prime-time cable networks.

-With an unprecedented influx of Central American asylum seekers effectively tying up the U.S. Border Patrol agency’s resources, the federal government has forced a crushing responsibility on citizens of a state already struggling to help their own.
+of Central American asylum seekers effectively tying up the U.S. Border Patrol agency’s resources, the federal government has forced a crushing responsibility on citizens of a state already struggling to help their own.

 From personnel who provide food and shelter to armed agents who patrol long stretches of harsh territory and the employees processing the requests for refugee status, it seems the U.S. Border Patrol has finally burst at the seams.
 As such, a decision was made by the bureaucrats in D.C. to “release detainees on their own recognizance” into local communities – and rely on churches, charitable organizations, and a sympathetic electorate to pick up the tab.